Update on online setup

 I looked at a number of “proletariat” things, including delivering newspapers at night, and another debt collectors job (an inconvenient distance away) with a more complicated setup than the one in Minneapolis. .
 I found out from television in March 2004 that in Virginia you could substitute teach without a license.
 I started subbing on April 30.
 I’ll refer to a reference for details (there are three other similar files on this directory).
 But my own childlessness (and lack of previous siblings) made contemplation of manipulation of immature students to discipline impossible to contemplate.

 I applied to be a gate agent at Dulles for the new Independence Air.
 You had to give a public speech for the interview.
 I didn’t get hired but I got two free roundtrip tickets as a reward for trying.
 I made quick weekend trips to Atlanta and Tampa in late 2004.
+Actually, in Minnesota I had visited a job fair to become a TSA screening officer, but there was some confusion as to what pay grade I could enter if I were to do it.
+It also appeared to me that (in comparison to the military) there might be an issue with sexual orientation (and doing pat-downs) although I can’t verify this was really true.

 I applied to become a letter carrier, and that was a near miss (Nov.
 2004).
 The main hangup was my accidental hip fracture in Minneapolis in 1998 and the inability to get my medical records.